VictoriaShalabaeva/Accardo-Lab/README.md

 - The website is responsive on all device sizes.

-- The website contains a Bootstrap responsive navigation header, a collapse plugin groups and hides navbar contents.
+- The website contains a Bootstrap responsive navigation header, a collapse plugin groups and hides navbar content.

 - The website contains six pages including *Home*, *Research*, *Publications*, *People*, *Come join us* and *Contact* pages.
 This thematic division facilitates the website navigation.